DOAJ/doaj/cms/pages/about/index.md

 ## Our vision

-DOAJ works to build an equitable and diverse scholarly ecosystem where trusted research can be accessed without barriers across the world.
+DOAJ works to build an equitable and diverse scholarly ecosystem where trusted research can be accessed globally without barriers.

 ## Constitution